Family Values in the Quran

 The duty to honor and obey parents is one of the most emphasized Quranic teachings on family, second only to the worship of Allah.

-- Gratitude and Prayer: Children are reminded of the immense sacrifices parents make in raising them and are encouraged to pray for them.
+Gratitude and Prayer: Children are reminded of the immense sacrifices parents make in raising them and are encouraged to pray for them.
 This deepens the bonds and ensures the continuity of blessings.
-Respect for parents in the Quran is a vital part of living as a good Muslim.
+Respect for parents in the Quran is a vital part of living as a good Muslim and aligns with the importance of family in Islam hadith, which further reinforces obedience and gratitude toward parents.

 Children are considered a blessing and a trust from Allah, and parents have a profound responsibility for their upbringing and education.

-- Justice and Fairness: Parents are encouraged to treat all their children justly and fairly, avoiding favoritism, which can lead to resentment and discord.
-This promotes a harmonious home.
+Justice and Fairness: Parents are encouraged to treat all their children justly and fairly, avoiding favoritism, which can lead to resentment and discord.
+This promotes a harmonious home rooted in Islamic justice.

 Beyond the immediate family, Islam places great emphasis on maintaining and strengthening ties with extended family members (kinship ties or silat ar-rahim).